Where to Stay in Copenhagen

 If you're wondering where to stay in Copenhagen, you've come to the right place!

-A city as vibrant and eclectic as Copenhagen calls for an accommodation of the same caliber, wouldn’t you say?
-While scouring Booking.com* for affordable and centrally located hotels with cool Danish vibes, we came across two different hotels in Copenhagen’s coolest neighborhood.
-We couldn’t choose between the two hotels, so we figured we’d try ’em both out.
+A city as vibrant and eclectic as Copenhagen calls for an accommodation of the same caliber, wouldn't you say?
+While comparing affordable and centrally located hotels in Copenhagen with cool Danish vibes, we came across two different hotels in Copenhagen's best neighborhood.

-Here are our recommendations for where to stay in Copenhagen!
+We couldn't choose between the two hotels, so we figured we'd try 'em both out.
+Here are our recommendations for where to stay in Copenhagen, Denmark.

 Vesterbro (Neighborhood)

-In Vesterbro, you’ll find the old Meatpacking District, whose new stylish art galleries, bars, and restaurants have transformed the area into one of the city’s best places to hang out.
-“Copenhagen’s Paris” also lies in Vesterbro, on a street called Værnedamsvej; this charming French-like street is home to tons of cafés, restaurants, cheese and chocolate shops, delis, and wine bars.
+“Copenhagen's Paris” also lies in Vesterbro, on a street called Værnedamsvej; this charming French-like street is home to tons of Parisian cafés and restaurants, cheese and chocolate shops, delis, and wine bars.
 The world-famous Mikkeller Bar, which has 20 beers on tap at all times, also resides in Vesterbro.
 These are just a few of the delights tucked away in the trendy borough.

 You could easily spend your entire trip to Copenhagen in Vesterbro alone, but if you wish to see the likes of Nyhavn, Østerbro, or Norreport, you'll be only a stone's throw away.